raulfc2000/raulfc2000/README.md

 ### About me
 - 👋 Hi, I’m **Raúl Fernández.**

+I'm a person who loves to speak with new people and learn new things, so feel free to talk me!

 - 👀 I’m interested in learning more about **Backend** and **Mobile Apps Development.**

 - 🌱 I’m currently studying Higher Education, specifically Multiplatfrom App Development (last year).